- find you drive, you should be excited about what you are doing

 - feel confidence about your infrastructure, notice you chief about suspicious by email, ask him to answer.
 Save this mail.

-- system which not monitored – doesn’t exist
+- system which not monitored – doesn’t exist.
+Build infrastructure around monitoring, but not otherwise.

 - do not use bash in sophisticate logic scripts, it even can’t plus to digits, use something like python, ruby etc…